-Details of individual stakeholders will be compiled in a stakeholder register which will be periodically updated throughout the ESIA engagement process.
+Details of individual stakeholders have been compiled in a stakeholder register, which will be periodically updated throughout the ESIA engagement process.
 Such information may be kept on a database for ease of use, but will not be shared with any third party.
 The stakeholder records are 'living documents' that can be updated as engagement progresses.

-Table A2-A sets out the stakeholder groups that were identified following the inception phase.
+Table 3.1 sets out the stakeholder groups that were identified following the inception phase.
 These stakeholder groups were expanded on during the scoping phase according to the individuals and groups who were consulted and / or who registered as stakeholders, also referred to as Interested and Affected Parties (I&APs).
-The full list of stakeholders are presented in a stakeholder database (please refer to Annex D of the Scoping Report).
+The full list of stakeholders are presented in a stakeholder database (refer to Annex C2).